-It’s during this first interaction that people size you up based on everything from your handshake to your shoes.
-Whoever’s hiring needs to be able to visualize you in the position they’re trying to fill, but that doesn’t necessarily mean showing up in something extra-conservative.
+It’s during this first interaction that people size you up based on everything from your handshake to your choice of shoes.
+Whoever is hiring needs to be able to visualize you in the position they’re trying to fill—and that doesn’t necessarily mean showing up in something extra-conservative.

-“Recent grads especially are fish out of water,” says Jill Jacinto, media manager for WORKS by Nicole William, a company dedicated to helping young women find jobs.
-“They often get advice from their parents who say they need a classic suit.
+“Recent grads especially are fish out of water,” says Jill Jacinto, managing editor and associate director of editorial and communications for WORKS by Nicole Williams, a company dedicated to helping young women find jobs.
+“They often get advice from their parents, who say they need a classic suit.
 My mom, who hasn’t worked in years, took me suit shopping.
 And I was taking her advice, which now seems laughable.
 We need to break away from the power suit mentality.”

 So, how do we know what’s appropriate and what’s not?
-“It’s all about understanding the company culture,” said Ryan Kahn, founder of The Hired Group and MTV’s Hired career coach.
+“It’s all about understanding the company culture,” says Ryan Kahn, founder of The Hired Group and MTV’s Hired career coach.

-Though everyone we spoke to agreed that overdressed is better than underdressed, that’s not a good look either.
-“People in creative firms might see you as less creative, a little uptight, not someone who will roll up their sleeves and get dirty,” said Frank Dahill, senior recruiter and branding expert at Sam & Lori Associates, a New York recruitment firm that focuses on creative industries.
+Though everyone we spoke to agreed that overdressed is better than underdressed, neither is a particularly good look.
+“People in creative firms might see you as less creative, a little uptight, not someone who will roll up their sleeves and get dirty,” says Frank Dahill, senior recruiter and branding expert at Sam & Lori, a New York recruitment firm that focuses on creative industries.

-Below, our experts weigh in on how you really should dress for a job interview, in 5 different types of fields.
+Below, our experts weigh in on how to put your best foot forward, fashion-wise, in a job interview in five different fields.

 Examples: writer, editor, photo editor, film, graphic designer, art director

-- Jacinto advises “tone it down it down and apply the rule of taking one piece off before the interview.”
+- Jacinto advises to “tone it down and apply the rule of taking one piece off before the interview.”

 - Be comfortable.
 Jacinto proposes trying your outfit on before the interview to “know how your clothing reacts in different situations.”

-- Shoes should be closed and no higher than three inches, pants should be black or dark denim, and accessories kept to a minimum.
+- Shoes should be closed-toe, pants should be black or dark denim, and accessories kept to a minimum.

-Examples: lawyer, real estate, public relations, sales, marketing, advertising or account executives
+Examples: law firm, real estate, public relations, sales, marketing, advertising or account executives

-- Be well groomed.
+- Be well-groomed.
 Don’t wear too much makeup and have your hair clean and simple.
-Never ever wear perfume.
+Never wear perfume.

 - Invest in a nice blazer.
-This can be used to dress up anything from simple blouses to dark denim.
-Again, shoes should be closed and no higher than three inches.
+This can be used to dress up anything from simple blouses to well-cut trousers.
+Again, shoes should be closed-toe and no higher than three inches.

-- Keep the colors conservative, says Kahn.
+- Keep colors conservative, says Kahn.
 “Keep it classy.
-Nothing too vibrant, bright or distracting.”
+Nothing too vibrant, bright, or distracting.”

-According to Drexler, a mistake people make when interviewing for a fashion-related job is to make a broad-brush statement that they should dress super-trendy or edgy.
-What you wear here depends on the specific job you’re interviewing for.
+- According to Drexler, a mistake people make when interviewing for a fashion-related job is to make a broad-brush assumption that they should dress edgy or super-on-trend.

 - Don’t try to be too fashion-forward.
-People shouldn’t notice your clothes first, but you in your clothes.
-You want people to say “she looks presentable and stylish in that dress” as opposed to “wow, that’s a really expensive designer dress.”
-Clothes shouldn’t be distraction.
+You want people to think “she looks presentable and stylish in that dress” as opposed to “wow, that’s a really expensive designer dress.”
+Clothes shouldn’t be a distraction.

 Examples: banking, consulting, hedge funds, accounting, insurance, research analyst, stock analyst

-In finance, not much has changed.
+- In finance—at least at the interview stage—not much has changed.
 Don’t push the envelope, and appear conservative and professional.

-- Wear a dark, two-piece pants suit or skirt suit.
-Lighten them up with a softer colored blouse and conservative accessories.
+- Wear a dark, two-piece pantsuit or skirt suit.
+Lighten it up with a white or softly-colored blouse and conservative accessories.

-- Jacinto suggests bringing an extra pair of tights in case they run.
+- If you’re wearing tights, Jacinto suggests bringing an extra pair in case they run.
 “You never know what will happen the day of, so be prepared.”

-- On that note, don’t wear colorful or patterned tights, open-toe shoes, super-high heels, or sleeveless tops.
+- On that note, don’t wear colorful or patterned tights, open-toe shoes, super-high heels, or low-cut tops.

-Many startups are full of young people, and many of them foster a very collegiate atmosphere, so the biggest fear people have here is being overdressed in a sea of hipsters.
+- Startups often have a young staff and foster a collegiate atmosphere, so the biggest fear people have here is being overdressed in a sea of hipsters.

-- Dress a half step up from everyone else.
-As Dahill says “so the person interviewing you knows you’re dressed up for an interview.”
+- A good rule of thumb is to dress a half-step up from everyone else “so the person interviewing you knows you’re dressed up for an interview,” says Dahill.

-- However, coming in wearing a suit makes it look like you know nothing about the industry.
-“If you’re going to a startup in a three-piece piece suit or five-inch heels you may say the right things but you look like you’re looking for an environment that’s different, and the company might think they cant offer you want you want,” explains Jacinto.
+- Coming in wearing a corporate-style suit makes it look like you know nothing about the industry.
+“If you’re going to a startup in a three-piece suit, you may say the right things, but you look like you’re looking for an environment that’s different, and the company might think they cant offer you want you want,” explains Jacinto.

 - Show that you’re serious about the position without being overdressed.
-Opt for dark denim and a tucked in blouse, or a stylish skirt with a chambray button-down or basic sweater, and accessorize from there.
+Opt for dark denim and a tucked-in blouse, or a stylish skirt with a chambray button-down and blazer or basic sweater, and accessorize from there.